 We LOVE babies and are always delighted to come to a hospital room after childbirth.
 Our Clergy can offer a prayer of thanksgiving, protection, or (where necessary) baptism.
 We understand that 48-hour hospital stays do not always offer a convenient opportunity, and we are happy to quickly respond whenever possible.
 Please contact the Parish Office or Rector with baby news as soon as you can!

 Almost every Sunday, volunteers personally prepare flower arrangements for the altar.
-These beautiful flower arrangements celebrate births, baptisms and memorials or thanksgivings for loved ones.
-Flowers sometimes are delivered also to those who are sick or homebound in hospitals or nursing homes.
+These beautiful flower arrangements celebrate births, baptisms, and memorials of thanksgivings for loved ones.
+The Church of the Apostles often sends flowers to those who become sick at home or in hospitals or nursing homes.